JetBrains/teamcity-dotnet-plugin/README.md

 To use the `dotnet` build runner, install [.NET CLI](https://www.microsoft.com/net/core) and add the .NET CLI tools path to the `PATH` environment variable.

-Also, you can configure the `DOTNET_HOME` environment variable for your TeamCity build agent user, for instance:
+You can also configure the `DOTNET_HOME` environment variable for your TeamCity build agent user, for instance:

 ```
 DOTNET_HOME=C:\Program Files\dotnet\